-Thinking of selling or buying a business?
-While you may have a number in mind you will be asking yourself how do I value a business and how much is the business actually worth’?
+Thinking of selling or buying a business, ?
+While you may have a number in mind, you will be asking yourself ‘how do I value a business and how much is the business actually worth’?
 The flippant answer would be ‘What somebody is prepared to pay for it’, but how does the buyer decide how much to offer?

-There are many techniques used for valuing a businesses, ranging from simple methodologies like asset value and EBITDA (Earnings before Interest, Tax, Depreciation and Amortisation) multiple to complex discounted cash-flow calculations, but all ultimately have the same aim - to put a value on the future cash-flow that a business is expected to produce.
+There are many techniques used for valuing a businesses, ranging from simple methodologies like asset value and EBITDA (Earnings before Interest, Tax, Depreciation and Amortisation) multiple to complex discounted cash flow calculations.
+Ultimately all have the same aim - to put a value on the on the business that reflects its worth, and which it is expected to produce via future cash flow.

 So, how then do you work out what your business is worth?

-You need to consider what someone is buying.
-For example, are they buying the assets of the business, or shares in a company?
+Firstly, you need to consider what the buyer/investor is interested in.
+Are they buying just the assets of the business, or all the shares in a company?
 Are they buying the whole business, or just a part?
 Are they inheriting the cash or debt in the business or is it being sold on a cash- and debt-free basis?
-Are there any land and buildings, or valuable intellectual property, which will be included in the sale?
+Are there any land and buildings, or valuable intellectual property that will be included in the sale?
 Are there any tax implications?
 What is the normal working capital that the business requires in order to operate properly?
 And how is this all to be funded?

 With all of these things to take into consideration, where do you start?
 Taking professional advice from an accountancy or corporate finance firm is one option, as they would be able to guide you through the process.